epfl-ada/ada-2021-project-radar/docs/index.markdown

 #### Immigration
 The immigration topic was one of the most controversial topics in the 2016 election.
 Donald Trump promised to build a wall and deport illegal immigrants, while Clinton pledged to protect and integrate some illegal immigrants.

-When analyzing the sentiment of quotes related to immigration, we see a clear difference between Donald Trump’s and Hillary Clinton’s sentiment: 60% of Hillary Clinton’s quotes related to immigration are positive, and only 22% are negative.
-In contrast, only 47% of Donald Trump’s quotes are positive, and 37% are negative.
+When analyzing the sentiment of quotes related to immigration, we can notice a difference between Donald Trump’s and Hillary Clinton’s sentiment: 45% of Hillary Clinton’s quotes related to immigration are positive, and 38% are negative.
+In contrast, 38% of Donald Trump’s quotes are positive, and 47% are negative.

 <div>{%- include plots/sentiment_class_immig.html -%}</div>